Estelle Mendell Amory: Early life and education

 Estelle B. Mendell was born in Ellisburg, New York, June 3, 1846.
 Her childhood was passed on a farm.
 In 1852, her family moved to Adams, a nearby village, where her father, Col. S. J. Mendell, engaged in mercantile business.
-In 1845, he married Mary J. Porter (born in New York, 1824).
-They had twelve children, including, Estelle B., Jennie L., S. Herbert, William P., Henry S., Robert L., Gracie L., and Annie H.
+In 1845, he married Mary J. Porter.
+They had twelve children.

 The family home was a place of refinement and culture where the Mendells entertained many prominent persons, among whom were Henry Ward Beecher, Thomas Starr King, Edwin Hubbell Chapin, Frederick Douglass, and Gerrit Smith.
 These encounters inspired the young girl to become a writer.
 When the American Civil War broke out, Mr. Mendell raised a company of soldiers, took a commission as captain and went to the South.
 He served throughout the war, rising to the rank of colonel by brevet.

-Amory studied in the Hungerford Collegiate Institute in her home town, and in Falley Seminary, Fulton, New York.
+Estelle Mendell studied in the Hungerford Collegiate Institute in her home town, and in Falley Seminary, Fulton, New York.